.dwg: History

 DWG (denoted by the .dwg filename extension) was the native file format for the Interact CAD package, developed by Mike Riddle in the late 1970s, and subsequently licensed by Autodesk in 1982 as the basis for AutoCAD.
 From 1982 to 2009, Autodesk created versions of AutoCAD which wrote no fewer than 18 major variants of the DWG file format, none of which is publicly documented.

 The DWG format is probably the most widely used format for CAD drawings.
 Autodesk estimates that in 1998 there were in excess of two billion DWG files in existence.

 There are several claims to control of the DWG format.
 As the biggest and most influential creator of DWG files it is Autodesk who designs, defines, and iterates the DWG format as the native format for their CAD applications.
 Autodesk sells a read/write library, called RealDWG, under selective licensing terms for use in non-competitive applications.
 Several companies have attempted to reverse engineer Autodesk's DWG format, and offer software libraries to read and write Autodesk DWG files.
-The most successful is Open Design Alliance, a non-profit consortium created in 1998 by a number of software developers (including competitors to Autodesk), released a read/write/view library called the OpenDWG Toolkit, which was based on the MarComp AUTODIRECT libraries.
+The most successful is Open Design Alliance, a non-profit consortium created in 1998 by a number of software developers (including competitors to Autodesk); it released a read/write/view library called the OpenDWG Toolkit, which was based on the MarComp AUTODIRECT libraries.
 (ODA has since rewritten and updated that code.)